google-research/tensor2robot/README.md

 # Tensor2Robot

 This repository contains distributed machine learning and reinforcement learning infrastructure.

-It is used internally at Alphabet, and open-sourced with the intention of making our research more reproducible for the broader robotics and deep learning research community.
+It is used internally at Alphabet, and open-sourced with the intention of making research at Robotics @ Google more reproducible for the broader robotics and computer vision communities.

 ## Projects and Publications Using Tensor2Robot